Phase 2

 • Establish processes to monitor and verify their operations/suppliers/financed projects or companies for compliance

-• Commit to disclose their progress towards their commitments, and their exposure to deforestation, at least annually, using commonly-agreed metrics and methods such as those of the Accountability Framework, the Global Reporting Initiative, and CDP Forests
+• Commit to disclose their progress towards their commitments, and their exposure to deforestation, at least annually, using commonly-agreed metrics and methods such as those of the Accountability Framework, the Global Reporting Initiative, and CDP Forests.

 Once you have set your policy, these requirements can also be considered as ‘expectations’ your organisation can communicate to existing, potential, and new clients/holdings in either one-on-one or collective engagement settings in Phase 3.